 What does Chevy driver assistance do?

-- Adaptive Cruise Control: This feature automatically adjusts the vehicle's speed to maintain a safe following distance from the car ahead.
+- Adaptive Cruise Control: Adaptive Cruise Control uses radar to maintain a set following distance from the vehicle ahead, automatically adjusting the vehicle's speed to maintain a safe following distance.

 How much is driver assist?